sophiapitt-browne/web-scraper/README.md

-# Entry Level Cybersecurity Jobs Web Scraper
+# Cybersecurity Jobs Web Scraper using RapidAPI and Python

 This project contains Python code for extracting job listings from a RapidAPI API and converting the data into a Pandas DataFrame and CSV file.